Converting your IRA to Gold

 In general, the metal must be of Bullion quality (99.95% pure) or better and come from an IRS-approved source like a government mint or third-party refinery.

-Coins and bars meeting these specifications receive the same tax treatment in a Gold IRA that stocks and bond receive in a regular IRA.
+Coins and bars meeting these specifications receive the same tax treatment in a Gold IRA that Stocks and Bonds receive in a regular IRA.

-That means when it is time to take a distribution from your Gold IRA any capital gains will be taxed as ordinary income just like a stock or bond.
+That means when it is time to take a distribution from your Gold IRA any capital gains will be taxed as ordinary income just like a Stock or Bond unless it is a Roth Gold IRA where capital gains are tax-exempt.

 Distributions from the Gold IRA can be taken as cash or physical metal.